marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

 .. note:: A text box allows for basically all standard HTML content.
 If you want to show images, you can load these in the standard HTML way, using the <img> tag, referring to the location (e.g. the url) of its source file.
 If this location is not secure (http), you might need to allow insecure content on the lioness.uni-passau.de site (which is https).
 Otherwise, your browser might block the images from being shown in the developer environment.

+.. note:: Do not use $$ in the textbox as this will be not interpreted correctly.

 .. _elements__button:

 Button